JanBancerewicz/Game_of_life/README.md

 - Click "Reset" to stop the simulation and clear the grid.

 ## License
 This project is licensed under the MIT License.
-See the [LICENSE]LICENSE file for details.
+See the [License](LICENSE) file for details.